A tourist's guide to regularity structures and singular stochastic PDEs

 We choose to record the essential features of this discussion in the definition of a `concrete' regularity structure given below; this is a special form of the more general notion of regularity structure from Hairer' seminal work \cite{Hai14}.
 The reader should keep in mind that the entire algebraic setting can be understood at a basic level from the above consistency requirements on a given local description device.
-We invite the reader to look at Appendix \ref{SectionAppendixAlgebra} for definitions and basics on bialgebras, Hopf algebras, and comodules, and read this appendix in the light of the preceeding discussion.
+We invite the reader to look at Appendix {\sf \ref{SectionAppendixAlgebra}} and read the definitions and basic properties of bialgebras, Hopf algebras, and comodules.
+It is better to read this appendix in the light of the preceding discussion.